What is Oracle Cloud Infrastructure Storage Gateway?

 Can I create more than one file system on a Storage Gateway instance?

 Yes, you can create multiple file systems on a single Storage Gateway instance.
 The hardware the host is running on dictates the maximum number of file systems that can be supported by a Storage Gateway instance.
 We recommend that you create no more than 5 active file systems per Storage Gateway instance.
 For best performance, host each file system on a dedicated Storage Gateway.

 What are the Storage Gateway scalability limits?

 Storage Gateway can manage a maximum of 100 million files per file system.
 For data sets that contain more than 100 million objects, ensure that the objects are distributed across multiple file systems.

 What is the maximum size of a file that can be uploaded using Storage Gateway?

-Maximum supported file size is the minimum of 10 TB and 75% of cache space configured on Storage Gateway.
+The maximum supported file size is 75% of cache space configured on Storage Gateway, but cannot exceed 10 TB.
 For example, if Storage Gateway is configured to have 1 TB of cache space, the maximum supported file size is 750 GB.

 Can I instantiate multiple Storage Gateway instances?

 There is no upper limit on the number of Storage Gateway instances that can be installed for use within an Oracle Cloud Infrastructure tenancy.